asabuncuoglu13/equitable-ai-cookbook/docs/assurance/recipes.md

-# Safety Recipes
+# Useful Recipes during Assurance Lifecycle

-We developed these recipes for fairness, however it is applicable to broader safety characteristics such as security and privacy.
+We identified these recipes by examining multiple safety assurance cases developed in academia and industry.
 We have five main courses in the menu: Trecability, responsibility, explainability, auditability, digestability.
 If you like abbreviations, we named this recipe framework TREAD.

 ## Recipe 1: Tracability